Obarun/66/doc/66-scanctl.md

 - **-t** *rescan* : perform a scan every *rescan* milliseconds.
 If *rescan* is set to 0 (the default), automatic scans are never performed after the first one and [s6‑svscan](https://skarnet.org/software/s6/s6-svscan.html) will only detect new services by issuing either [66‑scanctl](66-scanctl.html) reload or [s6‑svscanctl -a](https://skarnet.org/software/s6/s6-svscanctl.html).
 It is **strongly** discouraged to set rescan to a positive value under `500`.

+- **-e** *environment* : an absolute path.
+Merge the current environment variables with variables found in this directory before starting the *scandir*.
+Any file in environment not beginning with a dot and not containing the `=` character will be read and parsed.

 - **-o** *owner* : send the *signal* to a [scandir](66-scandir.html) owned by *owner* instead of the current owner of the process. *owner* needs adecuate permissions to deal with the scandir.

 ## Signal